 Lights are a crucial factor in any type of photography.
 They are an important part of photography that can really make or break your pictures.
 While there are many different types of lights and different ways to use them, this post is going to focus on the 3 main lighting techniques used in film.

 Tungsten is a popular choice because it resembles natural light.
-It’s also very common in household lamps and light bulbs, which is why tungsten is used as a household lighting.
+It’s also very common in household lamps and light bulbs, which is why tungsten is used in household lighting.
 Since it is a type of incandescent light, it produces yellow/orange light that has a high color temperature.

 Fluorescent lights have a cool, green tint that gives off a more modern vibe than tungsten.
 They’re often found in office buildings and schools since they produce relatively little heat and are energy efficient.

-Fluorescent lights are perfect for shooting indoors during the day because they create less shadows than tungsten lighting .
+Fluorescent lights are perfect for shooting indoors during the day because they create fewer shadows than tungsten lighting.
 They’re also ideal for shooting when you need a clean white background.

 Cinematic Lighting Setups

-If you’re going for a super soft light you can also add a silk sock (you can buy these pre-made as well) over your speedlight head or bare bulb.
-A lot of times I’ll use this along with my diffusion sheet to further soften my light as silk doesn’t diffuse as much as muslin or some other fabrics.
+If you’re going for a super soft light, you can also add a silk sock (you can buy these pre-made as well) over your speedlight head or bare bulb.
+I often use this along with my diffusion sheet to further soften my light as silk doesn’t diffuse as much as muslin or some other fabrics.